NATIONAL CHAMPIONSHIPS - NBC SVG

-JDS Success Radio Netters defeated Maple (4) 26-23 yesterday afternoon in the Joyce Frank 3rd Division of the FLOW National Netball Championships at the Kingstown Netball Centre in New Montrose.
+This afternoon, In the FLOW National Netball Championships, X-Ceed Sports Club will meet JDS Success Radio Netters (1), in the Joyce Frank 3rd Division 5:00 at the Kingstown Netball Centre in New Montrose, and National Properties will oppose French Verandah X-Ceed Sports Club in the Marlene Arthur 2nd Division at 5:45.

-Nice Radio Clinchers (2) then beat SVG General Services Strikers 53-35 in the Marlene Arthur 2nd Division.
+Last Saturday, Combined Schools defeated YAMM Dynamic Girls 31-12 in the Joyce Frank 3rd Division, and North Leeward Stars won by default from Nice Radio Clinchers in the Marlene Arthur 2nd Division.

-This afternoon at 5:00, SVG General Services Maple will play against Bethel High School (1) in the Joyce Frank 3rd Division, and at 6:00 this evening, Grant Thornton Future Stars will meet Cash Wiz Green Hill Sports and Cultural Club in the Marlene Arthur 2nd Division also at the Kingstown Netball Centre in New Montrose.

 Advertisement